Shivam-co7/FrontEnd-Challenges/Responsive-Product-Card-Component/README.md

 ## Welcome! 👋

-Thanks for checking out this Project!
+Thanks! for checking out this Project!

 ## Description: